 Amazon’s Ring series of cameras – offered in black or white to fit any room – are simple to install, and not only can you see a live view via a phone app but if you have an Echo Show (Alexa with a screen) you just need to ask.
 The system is backed up by an integrated cloud service, of which you get a 30-day free trial, called Ring Protect, and offers phone alerts when it spots motion in an area of the camera’s view you define from the 140˚ field of view.
 A really nice touch is that the camera is offered as a basic model at a price to beat its competitor from Nest, but if you want extras – like battery backup or weather protection – you can choose different models with similar styling (though, oddly, ever-so-slightly narrower fields of view).
 There’s even a Solar HD option for the outdoor version, and a special app, Neighbors by Ring, to build a neighborhood watch group.

 While Amazon’s Ring series already start at a fairly reasonable price, the Blink Mini is even cheaper and even smaller.
 Despite that, its cunning design allows the base to be connected to either the bottom or the back of the camera, or detached altogether, for different and discrete mounting options.
 There’s also a cable tidy.
-The camera is easy to set up and captures very natural color, which – with a Sync Module 2 – can be recorded without subscription to a MicroSD card.
-In night mode the infrared light (invisible to people) seem to flood subjects, but it can be turned down in the settings.
+The camera is easy to set up and captures very natural color, which – with the optional Sync Module 2 – can be recorded without subscription to a MicroSD card.
+In night mode the infrared light (invisible to people) seems to flood subjects, but it can be turned down in the settings.
 Even though this camera is so accessibly priced, it is compatible with Echo Show (Alexa with a screen) and has a fully featured app (iOS/Android) – the only thing that’s missing is a simple way to dismiss the red-circle notification alert without deleting footage.

 The original Wyze Cam compact cubic camera could do a lot for comparatively little, so where could they go next?
 It turned out that, while staying true to the competitive pricing, the next step was a version which can physically pan 360˚ in 3 seconds.
 Ideal if you want to position it somewhere central in a big kitchen/diner and define up to 4 waypoints the camera can turn to and monitor.
 Admittedly the camera does seem to have a habit of panning a little over enthusiastically, and at 15fps the video could be smoother, but the field of view is large enough to see a rogue dog anyway.
 In fact the ability to pan is superbly suited to keeping an eye on pets (or raccoons) exploring and you can always at least give them a verbal warning via the two-way speaker.
 A nice plus is, if mounted off the horizontal, the pan still works and – if you’re interested – you can choose to have a box highlight the motion the camera spotted.

 Just to clear something up, the Arlo Baby can be physically twisted so the “head” is looking where you want it, but it’s not motorized for remote adjustment.
 What you can do is adjust the field of view in the app (from 90˚to 130˚) so there is still a good deal of flexibility.
 Better still, the app can also remotely engage a white noise generator, lullaby player and hue-adjustable night light.
 Having seen some of my young son’s kids TV preferences, I can see why this would appeal, and you can detach those cute ears as soon as he or she announces they are too grown up.
 In terms of sensors, there is a thermometer, humidity sensor and Volatile Organic Compound detector (which would spot Methane, Carbon Monoxide, or an especially strong fart).
-The video quality is excellent, comfortably beating most baby monitors, but a surprising secondary benefit is tidying other devices (night-light, music player, two-way speaker) out of the room.
+The video quality is excellent, comfortably beating most baby camera monitors, but a surprising secondary benefit is tidying other devices (night-light, music player, two-way speaker) out of the room.

 How to choose a home security camera